Frequently Asked Questions

 Q: Is end-of-life care provided in the hospice itself overseen by a medical team?

-A: Palliative patients that might benefit from a stay in hospice for their end of life care are referred to the hospice by their family physician, the community palliative team or the hospital.
-During their stay, patients remain under the care of their family physician or a MRP (medically responsible person – a local physician that agrees to oversee their care).
-GLM will have a medical director providing physician oversight.
+A: Palliative patients eligible for hospice are referred to the Island Health Palliative Team.
+During their stay, patients may remain under the care of their family physician, nurse practitioner or a MRP (medically responsible provider – a local palliative physician that agrees to oversee their care).
+Daily nursing care is provided by the GLM nursing team under supervision from the GLM Clinical Director in consultation with the IH Palliative Team.

 Q: Who makes the decisions about how the new hospice beds are occupied?